BenPope95/scaffold-eth-substreams-challenge/README.md

 Downstream, your map_module's `input` field can take in any of the following [inputs](https://substreams.streamingfast.io/documentation/develop/manifest-modules/inputs#inputs-overview).

-It is best practice to only take in `sf.ethereum.type.v2.Block` in your initial map_module so you're only iterating over the block in one module.
+It is best practice to only take in `sf.ethereum.type.v2.Block` in your first module so you're only iterating over the block in one module.

 - The `output:` is `type: proto:contract.v1.Transfers` which is the `Transfers` protobuf.